Deep Creek (Washington): Course

 Deep Creek is formed at the confluence of the North Fork Deep Creek and South Fork Deep Creek on the far western edge of Spokane County, one mile north of the community of Espanola and two miles southwest of the community of Deep Creek.
 North Fork Deep Creek has its source at Audubon Lake in the town of Reardan in neighboring Lincoln County Audubon Lake also serves as the source of Crab Creek which flows west into the Columbia River.
 The North Fork flows in a southeasterly direction next to U.S. Route 2.
 South Fork Deep Creek rises two miles south of Reardan and flows in a "U" shape first south-southeast before turning to the northeast at Willon Springs.

 About one mile downstream of the confluence the stream turns to the northwest and begins paralleling a nearly 200-foot-tall hillside where the deep nature of the name begins to become apparent.
 Two miles from the confluence the creek flows through the community to which it gave its name where it passes under U.S. Route 2.
 A few miles beyond that the creek enters a thin valley roughly 1,000 feet wide carved into the Columbia Plateau with walls rising 200 feet or more.

+Unlike most streams, which gain water as they descend downstream, Deep Creek's flow decreases as it approaches its mouth.
+This is not due to the stream drying up, but rather the stream gradually infiltrates the subsurface over its course, with surface flow in the lower reaches often absent altogether.
+While this gives the appearance of an ephemeral stream, with visible surface flows in the lower reaches only occurring during spring snow melt, after heavy rains, or during uncommon events of rainfall onto frozen ground, the stream is considered perennial due to consistent input of groundwater from aquifers contained in the Wanapum Basalt which underlies the upper portions of the stream.
+The very lowest reaches of Deep Creek, in Deep Creek Canyon, feature springs as the creek nears the water table at the elevation of the Spokane River and the water of Deep Creek returns to the surface.

 Four miles from its mouth at the Spokane River, the Deep Creek valley opens up into the valley of Coulee Creek, which flows in from the west.
 It is here that Deep Creek enters Riverside State Park.
-Both creeks begin a descent into a thin, deep canyon just before Cable Creek empties into Deep Creek.
-The canyon is flanked by near vertical basalt walls that are in places vertical cliffs 100 apart.
+Both creeks begin a descent into a thin, deep canyon just before Coulee Creek empties into Deep Creek.
+The canyon is flanked by near vertical basalt walls that are in places vertical cliffs less than 100 feet apart.
 The area is popular with hikers and rock climbers.
 A bridge carrying the Spokane River Centennial Trail crosses over the creek at its mouth.
 The community of Nine Mile Falls is located across the Spokane River from the mouth of Deep Creek.